YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

    as the machine is undamaged, we have our choice of using the machine in Anaconda or Bonanza.

-## What we want OCanren to do
+## What we want the program to do

-1. Given a mining plan in terms of a sequence of mining sites, e.g., [A;A;B;B;A;B], to compute the expectation of this plan.
+1. (Forward Run) Given a mining plan in terms of a sequence of mining sites, e.g., [A;A;B;B;A;B], to compute the expectation of this plan.

-1. Given  an interval, we ask the program to find all mining plans that yield an (rational number) expectation that is located in this interval.
+1. (Backward Run) Given  an interval, we ask the program to find all mining plans that yield an (rational number) expectation that is located in this interval.

-## Reference

-Bellman, Richard Ernest, _The Theory of Dynamic Programming_, Santa Monica, Calif.: RAND Corporation, P-550, 1954.
-As of July 20, 2020: https://www.rand.org/pubs/papers/P550.html
+## What can the program actually do

+1. (Forward Run) The current implementation can quickly compute the expectation of any given plan _that contains no more than 4 mining sites_, like [A;B;B:A].
+For larger plans the computation becomes very slow.

+1. (Generator) The program can also be used to generate a long table of possible plans and their corresponding expectation.
+The performance of this, unfortunately, is also subject to limitation.
+Within a not very long time the current implementation can enumerate the first 25 possible plans, covering the cases that involve  1,2,3 or 4 mining sites.

+1. (Backward Run) Picking one expectation value from the generated table, and feed it back to the program, it can be found out which plan has this particular expectation.
+The is essentially a generate-and-test process, where the program enumerates in a certain order all possible plan and see which plan's expectation happens to be the specified one.

 ## Compilation

 First run `make` in the [LRational](LRational) directory.
 This creates the compiled interface and implementation of the `LRational` library.
 Then run `make` in the top level directory of the Gold Mining project.

+## Reference

+Bellman, Richard Ernest, _The Theory of Dynamic Programming_, Santa Monica, Calif.: RAND Corporation, P-550, 1954.
+As of July 20, 2020: https://www.rand.org/pubs/papers/P550.html

-## Review
+## Appendix: Review

 Here are some observations about the program.